How Many Companies Are Using AI? Latest Stats (June 2026)

 Standardize data and invest in metadata management.
 Consistent field names, formats, and labeling conventions across departments reduce friction during AI model training and improve the reliability of outputs.

 One of the biggest barriers to enterprise AI adoption is the gap between ambition and internal capability.
 Many organizations want to move quickly with AI, but they do not yet have the right mix of technical expertise, business understanding, and operational readiness to make that happen.
+This is often identified early through ai readiness assessment services that evaluate organizational skill maturity.

 The challenge is not limited to hiring data scientists or machine learning engineers.
 Enterprises also need AI-literate business analysts, product managers who can translate business problems into AI use cases, and leaders who understand how AI fits into everyday workflows.
 When technical teams and business teams are not aligned, projects slow down, expectations become unclear, and investment loses momentum.